 Once the products in the order have been reviewed, cleaned, organized, checked, or any other step your company has at the end of a rental.
-And once the order has been invoices, the customer communication for that order is completed, then you will want to mark the order as Archived.
+And once the order has been invoiced, the customer communication for that order is completed, then you will want to mark the order as Archived.

 This is not a required step of the order workflow.
 Some companies like to archive their done orders to maintain a clean and organized workflow.
 Other companies prefer to keep orders in their returned state to easily view done orders in the same list as active orders.

-Archived orders will not show on the main list, You will need to sort by archived order on the filter side bar to see archived orders.
+Archived orders will not show on the main list, You will need to sort by archived order on the filter sidebar to see archived orders.

 Reverting Order Statuses

 If you find that the order is further beyond what you needed the status to be at the time.
-Or if you need to change the dates or the products once the order has already been picked up, you can revert the order statuses in the three dot menu within the order.
+Or if you need to change the dates or the products once the order has already been picked up, you can revert the order statuses in the "More" menu within the order.

 *Note: Reverting order statuses can be set as a user permission, so you can limit this ability for your employees.
 If you do not see these options, you will want to reach out to your account owner and request these permissions.*